FIRST LEGO® League

 FLL Qualifiers Explained

 FIRST LEGO® League continues to grow in North Texas!
 Each season begins with teams registering with FIRST so they can participate in official competitions.
 The first round of competitions in North Texas are the qualifiers.
-During December, several qualifier competitions are held at schools throughout North Texas.
-Due to continuing growth of FLL in our region, we will likely have up to nine first-round qualifiers and possible second-round qualifiers in the 2015 season.
-The top-scoring teams from each qualifier will go on to compete in the second-level superqualifiers, and teams advancing from super qualifiers will advance to the North Texas Regional Championship.
+During December and January, several qualifier competitions are held at schools throughout North Texas.
+Due to continuing growth of FLL in our region, we will likely have up to twelve first-round qualifiers and two second-round qualifiers in the 2016 season.
+The top-scoring teams from each qualifier will go on to compete in the second-level qualifiers, and teams advancing from second round qualifiers will advance to the North Texas Regional Championship.
 Teams must have scored highly in all four scored categories (Robot Game, Project, Robot Design and Core Values) to advance.
 Each team can only participate in one first-round qualifier, and one second-round super qualifier if they advance.

 When Will Qualifiers Be Held?

-UPDATES: First-round qualifiers will be held on December 5, December 12, and December 19.
-Second-round super qualifiers will be in January if necessary.
+UPDATES: First-round qualifiers will be held on December 3, December 10, and December 17.
+Second-round super qualifiers will be January 14, 21, and/or 28.

 Where Will Qualifiers Be Held?

-We are still confirming more qualifier locations, so stay tuned for more location options!
+We are still confirming more qualifier locations, so stay tuned for location details!